SOUNDARYARK/E-commerce-Application-using-React-JS/README.md

 # Project Details
-Ecommerce Application uses Mock API End points as Back end Java script fetch() method is used for API calls
-React Routing is used for Navigation
+1)Ecommerce Application uses Mock API End points as Back end 2)Java script fetch() method is used for API calls 3)React Routing is used for Navigation
-Bootstrap 5 is as CSS Framework
+4)Bootstrap 5 is as CSS Framework
-React Redux is used as State Management Library for managing Shopping Cart & Users
+5)React Redux is used as State Management Library for managing Shopping Cart & Users

 # Customer Module